WhatsApp/erlfmt/README.md

 Such transformations cannot be automated since the formatter is not allowed to change the AST of your program.
-After running the formatter, especially if running it for the first time on a sizeable codebase, it’s recommended to inspect the code manually to correct similar sub-par layouts.
+After running the formatter, especially if running it for the first time on a sizeable codebase, it's recommended to inspect the code manually to correct similar sub-par layouts.

 ### Respecting original format

 The formatter keeps the original decisions in two key places

-  * when choosing between a “collapsed” and an “expanded” layout for containers
+  * when choosing between a "collapsed" and an "expanded" layout for containers
   * when choosing between single-line and multi-line clauses.

-For containers like lists, tuples, maps, records, function calls, macro calls, etc, there are two possible layouts - “collapsed” where the entire collection is printed in a single line; and “expanded” where each element is printed on a separate line.
+For containers like lists, tuples, maps, records, function calls, macro calls, etc, there are two possible layouts - "collapsed" where the entire collection is printed in a single line; and "expanded" where each element is printed on a separate line.
 The formatter respects this choice, if possible.
-If there is a newline between the opening bracket/brace/parenthesis and the first element, the collection will be always printed “expanded”, for example:
+If there is a newline between the opening bracket/brace/parenthesis and the first element, the collection will be always printed "expanded", for example:

 ```erl
 [